bamersi/Redshift-Utilities/README.md

    - Cast rounded value to decimal
    - Maintain NULL v_scale behavior using float
 4. Evaluate using EXCEPT for missing data comparison (performance testing needed)
+5. Boolean data types not yet supported.
+Workaround is to cast these to integers before the compare.